web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/css-usage.md

 Usually, in production environments we compress static assets such as CSS, JS, etc. to achieve better transfer efficiency.

-Builder automatically compresses CSS code at production build time with [css-minimizer-webpack-plugin](https://github.com/webpack-contrib/css-minimizer-webpack-plugin) (The compression tool used at the bottom is [cssnano](https://cssnano.co/)).
+Rsbuild automatically compresses CSS code at production build time with [css-minimizer-webpack-plugin](https://github.com/webpack-contrib/css-minimizer-webpack-plugin) (The compression tool used at the bottom is [cssnano](https://cssnano.co/)).

 You can configure [tools.minifyCss](/en/api/config-tools.html#toolsminifycss) to make it more customizable.